Misson42/.github/README.md

 ## The User

-By Burning Dogecoin to assess Puter, each user automatically starts generating income from the Money tree.
+By Burning Dogecoin to access Puter, each user automatically starts generating income from the Money tree.
 Users are then given full access to Puter, which in short should be the last subscription service any user should have to pay for.
 Puters plan is to redesign all systems from the ground up, with a few core attributes in mind,

-Protect users information by adding no new personal data to DB’s world wide Redesign all applications within one Operating system to address current accessibility issues
+- Protect users information by adding no new personal data to DB’s world wide
+- Redesign all applications within one Operating system to address current accessibility issues

 ## The Ark